O U R M I S S I O N & E T H O S

 while speaking to the future that will inherit our work.

-While performing work-for-hire rewrites on many indie and studio feature films, Leonard became known for his rare ability to devise archetypal story structures and compelling visual narratives – and then synthesize them into singular storyworlds.
+While performing work-for-hire rewrites on many indie and studio feature films in Los Angeles, Leonard became known for his rare ability to devise archetypal story structures and compelling visual narratives – and then synthesize them into singular storyworlds.

 He has performed work-for-hire screenwrting for Oscar-winning director John Schlesinger (produced; Madonna, Rupert Everett, Paul Giamatti) and Oscar-nominated director Lasse Hallstrom (produced; Julia Roberts, Robert Duvall, Gena Rowlands).
 He co-wrote a TV pilot commissioned by exec-producer/director Roland Emmerich (unproduced), and co-ghost-authored the adaptation of a Philip K. Dick novel into a feature film (produced).